 So, combine that idealistic drive to expose the bad guy (or bad girl in this case), with the secularists’ natural sense of superiority and the deeply held conviction that all religions are equally invalid, and it’s only natural that Ross and Carrie would be drawn into the alt-fans deluded world in order to overly dramatize an otherwise mundane story.
 After all, they believe they can single handedly expose a fraudster, rescue us — the flock of feeble-minded knaves from her tight grip, and once-and-for-all dispose of this damnable myth of Christianity that held both Ross and Carrie in such dire bondage during their formative years.

 Can you imagine the pats on the back?
-The “atta-boys” and “atta-girls” and loving admiration they’ll receive from their peers in the Skeptic Society when they break this exclusive?
+The “atta-boys” and “atta-girls” and loving admiration they’ll receive from their peers in the Skeptic Society when they break this so-called exclusive?
 It’s every approval junky’s wet dream.
 And who knows?
-Maybe they’ll even get a slot on NPR to recount their adventures to an even wider audience and forever cement their legacy alongside that of Woodward and Bernstein.
+Maybe they’ll even get a slot on the George Noory show one day…

 All I can say is, it’s nice to have a dream, Ross and Carrie, because without a dream, dreams can never come true…